xameryn/CatJam/README.md

   - npm update
   - npm install

-- Duplicate (not rename or delete) the file named 'CHECK_README.js' and name it "keys.js'.
+- Duplicate (**not rename or delete**) the file named 'CHECK_README.js' and name it "keys.js'.
 Then enter tokens in 'keys.js'.

+- Run CatJamsUtilities with either 'run.bat' or using 'npm start' in terminal.